OpenGVLab/GenExam/README.md

 ### 1. Prerequisites

-1. Install requirements: `pip install requests tqdm`
+1. Install requirements: `pip install requests tqdm pillow`

 2. Set `openai_api_key` and `openai_base_url` (optional, if you want to use proxy) in `run_eval.py` for the gpt-5-20250807 evaluator and inference of gpt-image-1.